 Medium Investment should use selective target choices

-High investment level opens you up to mass or always on
+High media budget level opens you up to mass or always on

 You should use a high investment level when your brand faces many of the investment factors, including profitable brand, reliable messaging, product innovation, and an intensely competitive situation.
 You can afford to take a mass approach.
 However, just because you have a lot of money does not mean you should waste it.
 I still recommend using one lead media choice and then use support media to supplement.
 Figure out your lead paid media and your lead earned media to provide focus and alignment with your strategy.

 Watch out that your non-working production costs do not get too high

 One important consideration with any investment plan is to balance media spending and creative production costs.
 Your brand’s working dollars are those investments that directly reach and influence the consumer.
 You can directly see the impact and measure the payback.
 Media is considered working dollars.
 You do not want to spread your brand across too many media choices.
 If most of your brand’s advertising budget is spent making TV ads, billboards, and radio ads or paying for talent in the ads, then you will not have enough spending left to reach the consumer.

 Media is a business investment that showcases your brand story through creative execution.
 Media helps connect your brand with consumers where consumers are most willing to engage, listen, think, feel, and act in ways that pay back your brand.

 Read more about how to make media decisions

 Our marketing training programs to help brand leaders reach their full potential